nebiolabs/EM-seq/README.md

 - Sufficient computational resources (memory scales with input size)

 ### Historical Workflows
-These legacy scripts are retained for reference and reproducibility but are not actively maintained and are not compatible with the latest Nextflow versions.
+These in the "legacy" folder are retained for reference and reproducibility but are not actively maintained and are not compatible with the latest Nextflow versions.
 Use `NXF_VER=22.10.4 nextflow run ...` to reproduce the results in the [EM-seq paper](README#Citation).
 - `em-seq.nf` - Original alignment and methylation calling workflow
 - `bins.nf` - TSS-centered binned coverage analysis
 - `cov_vs_meth.nf` - Coverage vs methylation analysis for genomic features